diyclassics/diyclassics.github.io/calendar.md

 # Calendar

+### June 2018

+- 6.26.18 Short Paper: Backoff Lemmatization as a Philological Method. *DH2018*.
+Mexico City, Mex.

-### April 2018
+### July 2018

-- 4.20.18 Conference: *Future Philologies: Digital Approaches to Historical Language Text*.
-Institute for the Study of the Ancient World.
-New York, NY.
+- 7.27.18 Presentation: Backoff Lemmatization for Ancient Greek with the Classical Language Toolkit.
+Digital Classicist London.
+London, UK.

 ### August 2018

 - 8.7.18 Paper: *Carpe DM: Twitter & the Rise of the Social Scholiast* 5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information, Center for Hellenic Studies.
 Washington, D.C.

+### October 2018

+- 10.4.18 Paper: Lucan's *tres libri*: A reconsideration of arrangement and argument in the Bellum civile.
+Classical Association of the Atlantic States Annual Meeting.
+Philadelphia, Pa.

 <hr/>